Harshit-glitch-switch/RayTracing/README.md

 Build and run.

-The output will be displayed in a window and/or saved as an image file (PPM).
+The output will be displayed in a window.

-📸 Example Output
-(Add rendered images here once you generate them, e.g., spheres, reflections, etc.)

 📚 References
 Ray Tracing in One Weekend by Peter Shirley